Embird Embroidery Software

 Circle drawn with vector curves and nodes

-When you finish digitizing of this object, select it in the work area and duplicate it two times.
-Place its copies one on top of another, like shown on the picture.
+When you finish digitizing this object, select it in the work area and duplicate it twice.
+Place its copies one on top of the other, as shown in the picture.

 Freestanding Lace - Overlapping circles